Christopher-Schulze/Baristeuer/README.md

 ## Packaging

-Run the packaging script to build binaries for macOS and Windows and place them in versioned directories under `build/bin`:
+Run the packaging script to build binaries for macOS, Windows and Linux and place them in versioned directories under `build/bin`:

 ```bash